 Dust Your Electronics

-The workstation is home to tons of electronics, which require a specific type of duster.
+The workstation is home to tons of electronics, and electronics require a specific type of duster.
 If you don't have electrostatic dust cloths, do your tech a favor and get one ASAP.

 Vacuum Your Desk Chair